kubernetes-sigs/kueue/keps/993-two-phase-admission/README.md

 ### Preemption Admission Check Controller

-Because now, the time when the eviction of the preemption candidate should vary based on the preemptor state the scheduler will not issue the eviction during it's process instead it will set a `Pending` admission check that is manged by a new built-in admission check controller.
+In this proposal, the time to evict the preemption candidates varies based on the preemptor state the scheduler will not issue the eviction during it's process instead it will set a `Pending` admission check that is manged by a new built-in admission check controller.